sonyxperiadev/amazon-custom-resources/docs/article.md

 ### Route53 Dependency

 `route53Dependency` looks up information about hosted zone by domain name.
-Again, nicer to have that a cryptic zone id.
+Again, nicer to have than a cryptic zone id.

 ### VPC Dependency